All Products

 Restore Items

-The files or folders that you want to restore.
+Configure the files or folders to restore.

 You can also click Enter Paths to specify the files that you want to restore.
 In the text box, enter the paths to the files or folders that you want to restore.
 Cloud Backup restores files on the client based on the specified restore policy.